 Homeopathy can also help arthritic dogs.
 The potency and dosage you choose depend on your dog and his symptoms.
 Be sure to have a good Materia Medica for reference or a good homeopathic vet to guide you.

-Omega-3 fatty acids also have long term anti-inflammatory effects on the joints.
+Omega-3 fatty acids found in fish oil also have long term anti-inflammatory effects on the joints.

 Source: Helping Joints Last A Lifetime, Chris Bessent DVM Dogs Naturally Magazine January-February 2014